-In connection with the Recapitalization, we entered into an employment agreement with Mr. Haley (the "Haley Agreement") providing for a rolling employment term of three years.
-Pursuant to the Haley Agreement, Mr. Haley is entitled to an annual base salary of \$500,000 and an annual incentive bonus equal to a percentage of his annual base salary ranging from 0% to 200%.
+In connection with the recapitalization, we entered into an employment agreement with Mr. Haley providing for a rolling employment term of three years.
+Pursuant to his agreement, Mr. Haley is entitled to an annual base salary of \$500,000 and an annual incentive bonus equal to a percentage of his annual base salary ranging from 0% to 200%.
 The actual amount of Mr. Haley's annual incentive bonus will be determined based upon our financial performance as compared to the annual performance objectives established for the relevant fiscal year.
-Under the proposed terms of the Haley Agreement, if Mr. Haley's employment with us is terminated by us without "cause" (as defined) or as a result of Mr. Haley's death or disability (any such termination, a "Qualifying Termination"), Mr. Haley (or, in the event of his death, Mr. Haley's spouse) is entitled to continued payments of his average annual base salary and his average annual incentive bonus (reduced by any disability payments, if applicable) for the three-year period, or in the case of a termination due to Mr. Haley's death or disability, the two-year period, following such termination, and continued welfare benefit coverage for the two-year period following such termination.
-In addition, in the event of any such Qualifying Termination, all outstanding options held by Mr. Haley will become fully vested.
-The Haley Agreement further provides that, in the event of the termination of Mr. Haley's employment by us without cause or by Mr. Haley for good reason, in either such case, within the two-year period following a "change in control" of WESCO (as defined in such agreement) (such termination, a "Qualifying CIC Termination") in addition to the termination benefits described above, Mr. Haley is entitled to receive continued welfare benefit coverage and payments in lieu of additional contributions to our Retirement Savings Plan and Deferred Compensation Plan for the three year period following such Qualifying CIC Termination.
-We have agreed to provide Mr. Haley with an excise tax gross up with respect to any excise taxes Mr. Haley may be obligated to pay pursuant to Section 4999 of the United States Internal Revenue Code of 1986, as amended, on any excess parachute payments.
-In addition, following a change in control, Mr. Haley is entitled to a minimum annual bonus equal to 50% of his base salary and the definition of "aood reason" is modified to include certain additional events.
-The Haley Agreement also contains customary covenants regarding nondisclosure of confidential information and non-competition and non-solicitation restrictions.
+If Mr. Haley's employment with us is terminated by us without "cause", by Mr. Haley for "good reason" or as a result of Mr. Haley's death or disability, Mr. Haley is entitled to continued payments of his average annual base salary and his average annual incentive bonus, reduced by any disability payments for the three-year period, or in the case of a termination due to Mr. Haley's death or disability, the two-year period, following such termination, and continued welfare benefit coverage for the two-year period following such termination.
+In addition, in the event of any such qualifying termination, all outstanding options held by Mr. Haley will become fully vested.
+The agreement further provides that, in the event of the termination of Mr. Haley's employment by us without cause or by Mr. Haley for good reason, in either such case, within the two-year period following a "change in control" of WESCO, in addition to the termination benefits described above, Mr. Haley is entitled to receive continued welfare benefit coverage and payments in lieu of additional contributions to our Retirement Savings Plan and Deferred Compensation Plan for the three year period following such change in control.
+We have agreed to provide Mr. Haley with an excise tax gross up with respect to any excise taxes Mr. Haley may be obligated to pay pursuant to Section 4999 of the United States Internal Revenue Code of 1986 on any excess parachute payments.
+In addition, following a change in control, Mr. Haley is entitled to a minimum annual bonus equal to 50% of his base salary and the definition of "good reason" is modified to include certain additional events.
+The agreement also contains customary covenants regarding nondisclosure of confidential information and non-competition and non-solicitation restrictions.

-In connection with our acquisition of EESCO, we entered into an employment agreement with Mr. Weiss (the "Weiss Agreement"), pursuant to which we agreed to employ Mr. Weiss during the period commencing on the date of the acquisition and ending on December 31, 1998.
-During the employment term under the Weiss Agreement, Mr. Weiss was entitled to an annual base salary of \$300,000 and an annual performance-based incentive bonus equal to a percentage of his annual base salary, not to exceed 75%.
-The Weiss Agreement also contained customary covenants regarding nondisclosure of confidential information and non-competition and non-solicitation restrictions.
-Mr. Weiss retired from the Company effective December 31, 1998.
+In connection with our acquisition of EESCO, we entered into an employment agreement with Mr. Weiss, pursuant to which we agreed to employ Mr. Weiss during the period commencing on the date of the acquisition and ending on December 31, 1998.
+During the employment term under the agreement, Mr. Weiss was entitled to an annual base salary of \$300,000 and an annual performance-based incentive bonus equal to a percentage of his annual base salary, not to exceed 75%.
+The agreement also contained customary covenants regarding nondisclosure of confidential information and non-competition and non-solicitation restrictions.
+Mr. Weiss retired from WESCO effective December 31, 1998.